 All abilities welcome.

-You will need to be able to follow simple written and verbal instructions to support demonstrations, hand-outs and health and safety information, and be prepared to take part in group discussion.
+You will need to be able to follow simple written and verbal instructions to support demonstrations and health and safety information.
+You will be invited to take part in group discussions.
 You should be happy using numbers and able to do simple measurements and calculations.

 How will I be taught, and will there be any work outside the class?